1. What is the Payment Services Directive?

-These exemptions will be defined by the European Banking Authority (EBA) and adopted by the European Commission, taking account of the risk involved, the value of transactions and the channels used for the payment.
+These exemptions have been defined by the European Banking Authority (EBA) and adopted by the European Commission, taking account of the risk involved, the value of transactions and the channels used for the payment.

 RULES FOR NEW TYPES OF PAYMENT SERVICE PROVIDERS